Michael Zeno Diemer: Life and work

 As a watercolorist, he produced numerous landscape paintings and maritime scenes, poster designs, and postcard motifs.
 He also worked as a musician and a composer.

 His wife, Hermine, was the eldest daughter of the actress and writer, Wilhelmine von Hillern.
-His son, Franz-Zeno Diemer, was a pioneering test pilot and flight engineer.
+Their son, Franz-Zeno Diemer, was a pioneering test pilot and flight engineer.

+He died on 28 February 1939 in Oberammergau.